-Il Palagio in the heart and Sangiovese in the blood
+Il Palagio in their heart and Sangiovese in their blood

 Monia Piccini and Nina in Chianti

-Nina in Chianti in conversation with Monia Piccini from the Azienda Agricola Il Palagio di Panzano
+Nina in Chianti in conversation with Monia Piccini from Azienda Agricola Il Palagio di Panzano

-At the Azienda Agricola Il Palagio in Panzano in Chianti, Monia Piccini and her husband Franco produce excellent red wines in one of the top locations of the shell-shaped Conca d'Oro and, more recently, the Rosato Aldemara.
-They also produce an excellent extra virgin olive oil.
+At Azienda Agricola Il Palagio in Panzano in Chianti, Monia Piccini and her husband Franco make amazing red wines in one of the best spots of the shell-shaped Conca d'Oro, and recently, their Rosato Aldemara too.
+They also produce a fantastic extra virgin olive oil.

-Monia is a true Panzanese - in other words, she was born and raised here and lives and works with her husband, her two daughters and their dog Bruno in what is probably one of the most beautiful places on earth.
-As you know, it is important to me to know "my" winegrowers personally.
-By the way: If you would like to meet Monia in person and taste her wines, you should stop by the "Vino al Vino" in Panzano in Chianti, which will be held in the Piazza from September 13 - 16, 2018.
+Monia is a true Panzanese – meaning she was born and raised here, and lives and works with her husband, their two daughters, and their dog Bruno on one of the most beautiful spots on earth.
+As you know, it's important to me to personally know "my" winemakers.
+By the way: If you want to meet Monia in person and try her wines, you should definitely check out "Vino al Vino" in Panzano in Chianti, which is happening this year from September 13th - 16th, 2018, in the Piazza.

-If you don't have the opportunity to attend "Vino al Vino", you can get to know Monia a little better here.
-Because I had a chat with her about wine, about life and about many, many other things.
+If you can't make it to "Vino al Vino," you can get to know Monia a bit better here.
+I had a chat with her about wine, about life, and about many, many other things.
 You can find excerpts from our (very entertaining) conversation here:

-Nina in Chianti: Monia, when you think of wine - Chianti Classico, the Riserva, a Gran Selezione, an IGT or a Supertuscan - which of these wines best reflects your character?
+Nina in Chianti: Monia, when you think about wine – like Chianti Classico, Riserva, Gran Selezione, an IGT, or a Supertuscan – which of these wines best matches your personality?

-Monia Piccini: (answers as if shot from a pistol...)
-Chianti Classico - no question!
+Monia Piccini: (answers like a shot from a pistol…) Chianti Classico – no question!

-Nina in Chianti: Surely not the Riserva?
-You are such a strong woman!
+Nina in Chianti: Not the Riserva, for sure?
+You're such a strong woman!

-Monia Piccini: (laughs) Yes, that's me.
-But I believe that Chianti Classico is the one of our wines that is most different from the others and at the same time forms the basis for everything else.
-In other words, only if the Chianti Classico has a good character can the Riserva and Gran Selezione become bigger and more complex.
+Monia Piccini: (laughs) Yeah, I am.
+But I believe Chianti Classico is the one among our wines that stands out the most from the others, while also forming the foundation for everything else.
+In other words: Only if the Chianti Classico has a good character can the Riserva and Gran Selezione also become bigger and more complex.

 Nina in Chianti and Monia Piccini from Il Palagio di Panzano

-And when I think of myself, I think of Il Palagio and the land on which we grow wine, and that Chianti Classico was the root, the origin of everything here at Il Palagio.
-Chianti Classico has always existed.
+And when I think about myself, I think about Il Palagio and the land where we grow wine, and how Chianti Classico was the root, the origin of everything here at Il Palagio.
+Chianti Classico has always been here.

-Nina in Chianti: I understand.
-But that leads me straight to my next question: what makes a wine a really good wine for you?
-What thing, what certain something must a wine definitely have for you?
+Nina in Chianti: I see.
+But that immediately leads me to my next question: What makes a wine a truly good wine for you?
+What special something absolutely must a wine have for you?

 Monia Piccini: Well, as you know, I'm not a trained oenologist or agronomist...
-But I've found out what I like and what I don't like through my many years of personal experience.
+But through my many years of personal experience, I've figured out what I like and what I don't.

-Monia Piccini: And then a wine has to have character for me - for me that means the characteristics of the soil, the characteristics of the landscape from which the wine comes, the characteristics of the grape - you have to be able to taste all of that in the wine.
-Of course, when I think of Chianti Classico, I immediately think of Sangiovese, which is strong and difficult at the same time, but reveals all the more flavorful beauty if you know how to treat it right.
+Monia Piccini: And for me, a wine has to have character – that means you should be able to taste the characteristics of the soil, the landscape the wine comes from, the characteristics of the grape – all of that needs to come through in the wine.
+Of course, with Chianti Classico, I immediately think of Sangiovese, which is strong yet challenging, but reveals even more delicious beauty when you know how to handle it right.

-Nina in Chianti: Monia, in 2009 you converted the cultivation of Il Palagio to organic farming.
-This was finally followed by official organic certification in 2013.
-Why is this so important to you?
+Nina in Chianti: Monia, in 2009 you switched Il Palagio's farming to organic.
+Then in 2013, you got the official organic certification.
+Why is that so important to you?

-Monia Piccini: Phew, as you know, Nina, this changeover in my family has not been entirely without discussion...
-Franco and I are now the third generation to run Il Palagio as a winery.
-And from the very beginning, we both had the vision of cultivating the land sustainably.
-Although, of course, I initially had doubts as to whether I had chosen the right path.
+Monia Piccini: Phew, as you know, Nina, this change wasn't exactly without some family discussions...
+Franco and I are now the third generation running Il Palagio as a winery.
+And right from the start, we both had this vision of farming the land sustainably.
+Even though, of course, I had my doubts at first about whether we'd chosen the right path.

 Nina always has questions for Monia

-But ultimately, I hope that by using our land sustainably, I can help people and plants to live longer.
-And with healthier products from healthier plants.
-This applies to our wines, of course, but also to our olive oil and our vegetable garden, from which we harvest for our guests.
+But ultimately, I hope that by treating our land sustainably, I can help people and plants live longer.
+And that means healthier products from healthier plants.
+This goes for our wines, of course, but also for our olive oil and even our vegetable garden, where we harvest for our guests.

-Nina in Chianti: Monia, what is special about Il Palagio for you - what is special about the place itself?
+Nina in Chianti: Monia, what's so special about Il Palagio for you – what's special about the place itself?

-Monia Piccini: You know: I couldn't say the word "mom" first, but "Palagio"!
-Il Palagio is simply part of the family for me - both Franco's and my family.
-Il Palagio is my life, always has been and always will be.
-Because Il Palagio is also the future of our children.
+Monia Piccini: You know what?
+My first word wasn't "Mama," it was "Palagio"!
+For me, Il Palagio is just part of the family – both Franco's and mine.
+Il Palagio is my life, it always has been and always will be.
+Because Il Palagio is also our children's future.

-Nina in Chianti: Assuming you didn't have Il Palagio, which winery or wine region would you like?
-Where would you like to have a winery?
+Nina in Chianti: Let's say you didn't have Il Palagio, which winery or wine region would you like?
+Where would you want to have a winery?

 Monia Piccini: Definitely Trentino.
-Because when I think of this area, I see a region that has roots and character.
+Because when I think of that area, I see a region with roots and character.
 A region where people are sensitive to the environment.
-And you know - I love sparkling wine!
+And you know – I love sparkling wine!

-Monia (Il Palagio di Panzano) smells intensely on the glass
+Monia (Il Palagio di Panzano) deeply inhales the aroma from the glass

-Nina in Chianti: Another question about wine: what is your favorite grape?
-Apart from Sangiovese, of course...
+Nina in Chianti: One more question about wine: What's your favorite grape variety?
+Besides Sangiovese, of course...

 Monia Piccini: Riesling!
-But I also like Teroldego - an interesting red autochthonous grape that I have tried several times in the last two years.
+But I also like Teroldego – it's an interesting red native grape that I've tried quite a few times over the last couple of years.

-Nina in Chianti: Funny, because Riesling - like Sangiovese - is also a grape variety that needs a lot of attention and care.
-But, dear Monia, now I have another question for you: Did you actually have another profession before you became a winemaker?
+Nina in Chianti: Funny, because Riesling – just like Sangiovese – is also a grape variety that needs a lot of attention and care.
+But, dear Monia, I have another question for you now: Did you actually have a different job before you became a winemaker?

-Monia Piccini: Before I took over the estate here from my father, I organized wine tours through Tuscany for foreign tour operators.
-I was still very young at the time, still studying, but I had the opportunity to learn a lot and gain experience.
+Monia Piccini: Before I took over the estate from my father here, I arranged wine tours through Tuscany for foreign tour operators.
+I was still very young back then, still studying, but I had the chance to learn a lot and gain experience.

 Monia Piccini: And I also worked as a wedding planner for three and a half years.
-I was always commuting back and forth between London and Florence... an exciting time.
-But I would never do it again!
+I was always commuting between London and Florence... it was an exciting time.
+But I would never do that again!

-Nina in Chianti: Ok, so that's a work-related no-go...
-But what is an absolute no-go for you in the wine cellar, at work?
+Nina in Chianti: Okay, so that's a work-related no-go...
+But what's an absolute no-go for you in the wine cellar, when you're working?

 Monia Piccini: I hate bureaucracy!
 But I have to deal with it – whether I like it or not.

-Nina in Chianti: Now I have four little questions for you at the end.
-Number one: What is your favorite dish?
+Nina in Chianti: Now I have four quick questions for you to finish up.
+Number one: What's your favorite dish?

 Monia Piccini: Pasta and meat – in all variations.

-Nina in Chianti: And what's your favorite drink to go with it?
+Nina in Chianti: And what do you like to drink with that?

-Monia Piccini: It all depends on how the pasta and meat are prepared... but I would say that I love Chianti Classico - of course - or a glass of Le Bambole with the meat.
-When it's winter outside and I can relax in front of the open fire - then a glass of Le Bambole and all is right with the world!
+Monia Piccini: That really depends on how the pasta and meat are prepared... but I'd say I love Chianti Classico – of course – or a glass of Le Bambole with meat.
+When it's winter outside and I can relax in front of the fireplace – then a glass of Le Bambole and the world is just perfect!

-Nina in Chianti: Which destination are you dreaming of?
+Nina in Chianti: What travel destination are you dreaming of?

 Monia Piccini: Definitely Northern Europe and Alaska!
-I'm not really a southern type (laughs).
+I'm actually not really a "south" person (laughs).

-Nina in Chianti: Last question, Monia: What is your motto in life?
+Nina in Chianti: Last question, Monia: What's your motto in life?

-Monia Piccini: "Do it" - that's what I always tell my children!
+Monia Piccini: "Do it" – I always tell my kids that too!

 Nina in Chianti: Monia, grazie!